Overview

 Existing voting Members elect new Members, who must possess specific qualifications specified in Cleveland Clinic’s Code of Regulations.
 Only Members serving as Directors of Cleveland Clinic have voting rights.
 The voting Members meet once or more per year to elect new Directors to the Board of Directors, consider and adopt amendments to governing documents and to address other matters as appropriate.

-The Board of Directors has the following committees: Audit, Board Policy, Compensation, Conflict of Interest and Managing Innovations, Finance, Governance, Investment, Medical Staff Appointment, Philanthropy and Technology.
+The Board of Directors has the following committees: Audit, Board Policy, Compensation, Conflict of Interest and Managing Innovations, Finance, Governance, Medical Staff Appointment, Philanthropy and Technology.

-A Board of Directors governs each Ohio and Florida regional hospital and delegates certain responsibilities and duties to an Executive Committee.
+A Board of Directors governs each Ohio and Florida regional hospital and may delegate certain responsibilities and duties to an Executive Committee.
 Additionally, most Regional Hospitals have a Board of Trustees to assist in overseeing quality, safety, patient experience, credentialing, community engagement and hospital leadership evaluation issues, subject to final approval by its respective Regional Hospital Board of Directors.

 According to Cleveland Clinic’s Board Independence Policy, a majority of the Board of Directors must be independent.
 Under this Policy, a Director cannot be considered independent if he or she is employed by the Cleveland Clinic, receives compensation from the Cleveland Clinic or serves as director or executive officer of an entity that receives more than 1% of its gross revenues from Cleveland Clinic.
 Additionally, a Director's status as independent must be ratified by the Governance Committee, which considers the advice and guidance of the Chief Governance Officer, the recommendations of the Board's Conflict of Interest and Managing Innovations Committee and all relevant facts and circumstances in accordance with the Board Independence Policy.
-As of March 2022, the Board of Directors has 25 independent Directors.
+As of December 31, 2022, the Board of Directors had 25 independent Directors.

 Awards